carsonDB/frameflow/doc/blog/2023-1-30-why-frameflow.md

 However, FFmpeg library itself is huge size, from the perspective of web developers.
 Why?
 Because, during web developing, codes are downloaded and run when need.
 But FFmpeg download all before running, which is dozens of MB size.
 If you build the library without any components, like encoder/decoder, demuxer/muxer and filters.
 Size of the library reduces to 1~2 MB, even can <1 MB.
 So do we really need all those components?
-No, most of time, we only need one or several components, to do something.
-So why not download as needed?
+No, most of time, we only need very small fraction of it, to do something.
+So why not download on demand?
+Like streaming media.

 #### Web style solution: download and run when needed
 Webassembly comes to act as JavaScript partner, who is good at speed performance.

 ### Speed